WarpRomo/IntelliFan/README.md

 </details>

 ## Gesture Control
-Gesture detection is done through radar using the BGT60TR13C sensor on the PSOC 6 Ai Evaluation Kit, which is then fed into DeepCraft's radar gesture model.
-See https://github.com/Infineon/mtb-example-ml-deepcraft-deploy-ready-model
+Gesture detection is done through radar using the BGT60TR13C sensor on the PSOC 6 Ai Evaluation Kit, which is then fed into DeepCraft's radar gesture model.<br>https://github.com/Infineon/mtb-example-ml-deepcraft-deploy-ready-model

 <details>
 <summary>Turn On (Up)</summary>